Kepahiang Regency

 Kepahiang is a regency in Bengkulu Province of Indonesia.
-It is located on the island of Sumatra.
-It covers an area of 710.11 km2, of which a high percentage (27%) is still forest.
-It had a population of 124,865 at the 2010 Census and 149,737 at the 2020 Census.
+It is located on the island of Sumatra, and was created on 25 February 2003 by splitting off the areas of the former southern districts of Rejang Lebong Regency.
+It covers an area of 710.11 km2, of which a high percentage (27%) is still forest; thus it is the smallest (by area) of the province's regencies.
+It had a population of 124,865 at the 2010 Census and 149,298 at the 2020 Census; the official estimate as at mid 2024 was 156,353 (comprising 80,373 males and 75,980 females).
 The regency seat is Kepahiang town.
-The local population consists of various ethnic groups such as Rejang, Serawai, Javanese, Lembak and Sundanese, among which Rejang forms the majority in Kepahiang.
+The local population consists of various ethnic groups such as the Rejang, Serawai, Javanese, Lembak and Sundanese, among which Rejang forms the majority in Kepahiang.

 The Regency of Kepahiang is rich in natural resources including gold, coal, geothermal energy resources, gemstones as well as a range of agricultural, aquacultural and forest products.
 These include rice, oil- and coconut palms, coffee, tea, corn, wood, natural rubber and pepper, as well as various types of fruits and locally bred fish specimens and products.

 The local government of Kepahiang operates several development projects to achieve improvements in the sector of agriculture, energy supply and education.
 Some of these initiatives gained nationwide attention and were implemented by the central government in Jakarta on a national scale.

 Besides the formerly mentioned potentials, Kepahiang has significant tourism potential, which remains largely untapped.
 It is one of the official development goals to foster tourism in Kepahiang.

 History

 Colonial rule

-During the colonial rule of the Dutch in Indonesia, the city of Kepahiang was the capital of the regency of Rejang Lebong, which is a neighboring regency of Kepahiang today.
+During the colonial rule of the Dutch in Indonesia, the town of Kepahiang was the capital of the regency of Rejang Lebong, which is a neighboring regency of Kepahiang today.
 Kepahiang remained the capital during the 3.5 years of Japanese rule in Indonesia.
-In the cause of the independence war and Indonesia's declaration of independence on 17 August 1945 Kepahiang became the regional center for Indonesian organisations, the independence movement in the region and its military forces.
+In the cause of the independence war and Indonesia's declaration of independence on 17 August 1945, Kepahiang became the regional center for Indonesian organisations, the independence movement in the region and its military forces.
 Due to this fact, the Dutch targeted and destroyed the entire administrative infrastructure in Kepahiang during an attempt to regain power over the region in 1948.
 The mayors office, administrative buildings, post offices, telecommunication centres and police stations were annihilated completely.

-In 1949, the local administration was coerced to relocate itself into the forest and was not able to return to Kepahiang as the infrastructure was not existing any more.
-Because of this, the administration had to move to the city of Curup, which provided sufficient infrastructure at that time.
-In 1956, Curup was declared the new capital of the regency of Rejang Lebong and Kepahiang finally lost its prior position as the administrative center.
+In 1949, the local administration was forced to relocate itself into the forest and was not able to return to Kepahiang as the infrastructure no longer existed.
+Because of this, the administration had to move to the larger town of Curup, which provided sufficient infrastructure at that time.
+In 1956, Curup was declared the new capital of Rejang Lebong Regency, and Kepahiang finally lost its prior position as the administrative center.